Wenderholm Regional Park

-Wenderholm Regional Park is a regional park north of Auckland in New Zealand's North Island.
-It is situated between the estuaries of the Puhoi River and the Waiwera River, on the east coast of New Zealand's North Island and features a homestead known as Couldrey House, and a carved pouwhenua.
+Wenderholm Regional Park is a regional park north of Auckland, New Zealand.
+It is situated between the estuaries of the Puhoi River and the Waiwera River, on the east coast of the North Island and features a homestead known as Couldrey House, and a carved pouwhenua.

 The park also features the 2 km 'Maungatauhoro Te Hikoi' walking track, starting at the carved pouwhenua near the Couldrey House.
-The track features scenic views and birdlife.
+The track offers scenic views and birdlife.

-Wenderholm Regional Park was the first regional park established in the Auckland region, and is owned and managed by Auckland Council.
-Part of the park is sectioned off for ecological restoration.
+Wenderholm Regional Park was the first regional park established in the Auckland Region and is owned and managed by Auckland Council.

 Geography

-Wenderholm Regional Park is a peninsula between the Puhoi River to the north and the Waiwera River to the south.
+Wenderholm Regional Park is located on a peninsula between the Puhoi River to the north and the Waiwera River to the south.
 There are two major sections of the park: a sandspit at the mouth of the Puhoi River, and the Maungatauhoro headland, which is covered by bush.